GRAVITATION

 and with \(\overrightarrow{dP}=(cdt,\ dr,\ d\varphi,\ 0)\), the three non-zero coordinates of the four-momentum are: \(p^0=lc\frac{dt}{d\lambda}\), \(p^r=l\frac{dr}{d\lambda}\) and \(p^\varphi=l\frac{d\varphi}{d\lambda}\).

-With (3.f) comes: \(\left(\frac{dr}{d\lambda}\right)^2={1\over b^2}-{1\over r^2}\left(1-\frac{R_s}{r}\right)\) and with (3.d): \(\left(\frac{d\varphi}{d\lambda}\right)^2={1\over r^4}\), or:
+With (3.f) comes: \(\left(\frac{dr}{d\lambda}\right)^2={1\over b^2}-{1\over r^2}\left(1-\frac{R_s}{r}\right)\) and with (3.d): \(\left(\frac{d\varphi}{d\lambda}\right)^2={1\over r^4}\), that is:

 \(\left(\frac{d\varphi}{dr}\right)^2={1\over r^4}\frac{1}{{1\over b^2}-{1\over r^2}\left(1-\frac{R_s}{r}\right)}\), which gives: